How to Fix ‘There are currently no power options available’ Issue?

 Navigating to Start Menu and Taskbar Settings

-4. Double click on it and select Disabled
+4. Double-click on the setting and select Disabled.

 Disabling Remove and Prevent Access to Shut Down